AeroCentury Corp. (NYSEAMERICAN:ACY) Short Interest Update

 AeroCentury Corp.
-(NYSEAMERICAN:ACY) saw a significant growth in short interest in December.
-As of December 31st, there was short interest totalling 535,100 shares, a growth of 549.4% from the December 15th total of 82,400 shares.
-Approximately 4.3% of the company’s stock are short sold.
-Based on an average trading volume of 744,000 shares, the short-interest ratio is presently 0.7 days.
+(NYSEAMERICAN:ACY) saw a significant increase in short interest in the month of December.
+As of December 31st, there was short interest totalling 535,100 shares, an increase of 549.4% from the December 15th total of 82,400 shares.
+Based on an average daily volume of 744,000 shares, the short-interest ratio is presently 0.7 days.
+Currently, 4.3% of the company’s shares are short sold.

-Separately, TheStreet raised shares of AeroCentury from a “d-” rating to a “c” rating in a report on Thursday, December 9th.

-Hedge funds have recently made changes to their positions in the business.
-Morgan Stanley bought a new position in shares of AeroCentury in the third quarter valued at $140,000.
-Schonfeld Strategic Advisors LLC lifted its holdings in AeroCentury by 23.4% during the 2nd quarter.
-Schonfeld Strategic Advisors LLC now owns 13,200 shares of the company’s stock valued at $139,000 after purchasing an additional 2,500 shares during the last quarter.
-Finally, JPMorgan Chase & Co. acquired a new stake in AeroCentury during the 2nd quarter valued at $105,000.
+Hedge funds have recently modified their holdings of the company.
+Morgan Stanley purchased a new position in AeroCentury in the 3rd quarter valued at approximately $140,000.
+JPMorgan Chase & Co. purchased a new position in shares of AeroCentury during the 2nd quarter valued at $105,000.
+Finally, Schonfeld Strategic Advisors LLC grew its position in shares of AeroCentury by 23.4% during the 2nd quarter.
+Schonfeld Strategic Advisors LLC now owns 13,200 shares of the company’s stock valued at $139,000 after purchasing an additional 2,500 shares in the last quarter.

 About AeroCentury